StG 45(M): Overview

 While the StG45(M) was intended to use the same 30-round magazine as its predecessor, the rifle is commonly pictured with the 10-round magazine designed for the Volkssturmgewehr.
 The shorter magazine was used by Mauser engineers during testing, as its lower profile was easier to use when test-firing at the Mauser facility range.

+The Bundeswehr Museum of German Defense Technology in Koblenz has one of these specimen in its collection.

 Post–World War II developments

 The German technicians involved in developing the Sturmgewehr 45 continued their research in France at CEAM.
 The StG45 mechanism was modified by Ludwig Vorgrimler and Theodor Löffler at the Mulhouse facility between 1946 and 1949.
 Three versions were made, chambered in .30 Carbine, 7.92×33mm Kurz as well as the 7.65×35mm cartridge developed by Cartoucherie de Valence and adopted in 1948.
 A 7.5×38mm cartridge using a partial aluminium bullet was abandoned in 1947.
 Löffler's design, designated the Carabine Mitrailleuse Modèle 1950, was retained for trials among 12 different prototypes designed by CEAM, MAC, and MAS.
 Vorgrimler later went to work at CETME in Spain and developed the line of CETME automatic rifles.

 Germany eventually purchased the licence for the CETME design and manufactured the Heckler & Koch G3 as well as an entire line of weapons built on the same system, one of the most famous being the MP5.

 A few other post–World War II weapons used the roller-delayed locking system, such as the SIG SG 510.